-- 1 In order to be admitted to the Graduate Certificate in Health Science an applicant must have completed: - (a) a bachelor's degree or - (b) a relevant professional qualification or experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant's course of study must be approved by the dean (or representative) prior to enrolment.
+- In order to be admitted to the Graduate Certificate in Health Science an applicant must have completed: - (a) a bachelor's degree or - (b) a relevant professional qualification or experience approved by the dean (or representative) to be equivalent to a bachelor's degree. - 2 An applicant's course of study must be approved by the dean (or representative) prior to enrolment.

 - 3 To qualify for the Graduate Certificate in Health Science, a student must achieve 60 points with at least 45 points at level 7 from papers listed in any of the following regulations:

 - (a) Bachelor of Health Science

 - (b) Bachelor of Health Science (Midwifery)

 - (c) Bachelor of Health Science (Nursing)

 - (d) Bachelor of Health Science (Occupational Therapy)

 - (e) Bachelor of Health Science (Physiotherapy)

-- (f) Bachelor of Dance
+- (f) Bachelor of Dance.

-- (g) Bachelor of Sport and Recreation.